skounis/private-public-trust/Whitepaper.md

 ```

-### Updated Example 2: Verification of Certificate and Digital Signature by Bob
+### Use Case 2: Verification of Certificate and Digital Signature by Bob

 Bob receives a CMS containing the encrypted message and Alice's digital signature.
 He verifies the authenticity of Alice's certificate and the integrity of the message using the digital signature within the CMS.